 For this reason, many pet owners choose canned dog food that contains more fluids than regular dry dog food.
 However, it’s very important to pick the right type of wet dog food that will also factor in all other aspects related to dogs with kidney problems.

-Loss of appetite is common in pets who are suffering from renal disease.
+Loss of appetite is common in pets who are suffering from renal disease, and getting your dog to eat again can be a challenge.

 However, as malnutrition in dogs can cause further complications, it is vital that you carefully monitor and encourage proper nutrition and feeding schedule in your pet.